Skip to main content

 Representation Review

 During 2025, the City of Playford completed an Elector Representation Review, being a formal process undertaken under Section 12 of the Local Government Act 1999.
 This review considered all aspects of Council's composition, including the division of the Council area into wards.
-Following community consultation and certification by the Electoral Commission of South Australia, new ward boundaries will apply for the 2026 Council election.
+Following community consultation and certification by the Electoral Commission of South Australia, new ward boundaries will apply for the next Council election.

 From the next periodic Local Government election, Council will adopt a new structure comprising: